Improve Productivity with These 5 Office Design Changes

 But sometimes all it takes is a workplace redesign.

-There are hundreds of workplace survey and study results that reveal some interesting ideas about improving your professional space and helping employees get engaged and stay productive.
+There are hundreds of workplace surveys and study results that reveal some interesting ideas about improving your professional space and helping employees get engaged and stay productive.

 Here are five surprising statistics and how you can correct them (or capitalize on them) to create a more productive work environment…